About Post-incorporation Requirements

 Open a Bank Account for the Company

-Singapore is the world’s leading financial centre and it thrives while serving Asia Pacific regions as well.
-The financial centres of Singapore offer a wide range of financial services that include insurance, banking, treasury services, and investment banking.
-For you to conduct a Singapore business, you will most likely have to open a local bank account.
+Singapore is the world’s leading financial centre, and it also thrives while serving Asia Pacific regions.
+The financial centres of Singapore offer a wide range of financial services, including insurance, banking, treasury services, and investment banking.
+You will likely have to open a local bank account to conduct a Singapore business.
 There are stable international banks you can choose from in Singapore.

 For you to be able to open a corporate bank account, the bank will ask for the company constitution, board resolution that sanctions the bank account opening, and identity proof from the company beneficiaries.
-Most banks will ask for the account signatories to be physically present and the majority of the directors when the bank account is open already.
+Most banks will ask for the account signatories to be physically present, and most directors will be present when the bank account opens.

 Get a Company Seal

 The company could have a seal when sealing important and official documents.
 This is normally called a “company seal”.
-These are metallic, free of ink, and it leaves an embossed impression of your company and registration number.
+These are metallic and free of ink, leaving an embossed impression of your company and registration number.
 Some official documents include share certificates and loan documents.
-The Seal must be kept under the company secretary’s control and should be authorized by the board before using it.
-The documents that the seal is affixed must normally be countersigned by at least 1 director and the secretary or 2 directors.
+The Seal must be kept under the company secretary’s control and should be authorized by the board before being used.
+The documents that the seal is affixed must normally be countersigned by at least one director and the secretary or two directors.

 Issue the Share Certificates

 The Share Certificate is a document certifying the ownership of a certain number of shares in one company.
-Singapore companies are obliged to issue this certificate to all the shareholders.
-The issuance of these certificates must have a company seal and signed by at least 1 director and the secretary or 2 directors.
+Singapore companies are obliged to issue this certificate to all shareholders.
+The issuance of these certificates must have a company seal and be signed by at least one director and the secretary or two directors.

-Share certificates must be in the possession of each shareholder and a reissuance must take place once the shares are split, transferred, classified, or consolidated.
+Share certificates must be in the possession of each shareholder and a reissuance must occur once the shares are split, transferred, classified, or consolidated.

 Appoint a Chief Executive Officer (CEO)

 A company could appoint a CEO.
-It is a person who is mainly responsible for managing and conducting the business.
-If there is a person or persons as the CEO or if there are any changes in the CEO’s particulars, the company should inform ACRA within 14 days of the change or appointment.
+It is a person mainly responsible for managing and conducting the business.
+If there is a person or persons as the CEO or any changes in the CEO’s particulars, the company should inform ACRA within 14 days of the change or appointment.

 Set Up the Statutory Books